Autodesk-Forge/forge-tutorial-postman/ModelDerivative_06/instructions/task-2.md

     2. In the **CURRENT VALUE** column, in the **ossBucketKey** row, specify a name for the Bucket that stores your files.

         **Notes:**
-        - The Bucket name needs to be unique throughout the OSS service. if a Bucket with the name you specified already exists, the system will return a `409` conflict error in step 5.
+        - The Bucket name needs to be unique throughout the OSS service.
+If a Bucket with the name you specified already exists, the system returns a `409` conflict error in step 5.
 If you receive this error, change the value of this variable and try again.

         - The Bucket name must consist of only lower-case characters, numbers 0-9, and the underscore (_) character.